polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/alicebob.md

 Looking at the console that started Bob's node, you should see something similar.

+> Once you've verified that both nodes are running as expected, you should shut them down.
+Although
+> this is not strictly required, so long as you don't have conflicting ports and the same chainspec.
-Once you've verified that both nodes are running as expected, you can shut them down.
-The next section of this tutorial will include commands to restart the nodes when necessary.
+> The next section of this tutorial will include commands to restart new nodes when necessary.

 ## References